The Time-lapse Photography How to Guide

 - Consider making or buying a few bean bags to use as weight and to set on-top of your camera

-Going the extra yard for stability now, instead of trying to correct (or have to throw away) a shaky time-lapse later, is worth it.
+Going the extra yard for stability now, instead of trying to correct a shaky time-lapse later, is worth it.

 Select a Time-lapse Interval